shefaliisharma/holymoly/README.md

 While the dataset is available as a csv, in a real-life scenario, the data would be stored in a database, for example, PostgreSQL database.
 Therefore, I have performed the analysis using SQL queries to extract relevant information and answer the related research questions.
 Thus the solutions provided here will scale well to larger datasets and can be easily integrated into a production environment.

-The SQL table preview corressponding to the dataset is as follows:
+The SQL table preview corresponding to the dataset is as follows:

 | artistId | artistName | collectionCensoredName | collectionId | collectionName | collectionPrice | contentAdvisoryRating | country | currency | discCount | discNumber | isStreamable | kind | previewUrl | primaryGenreName | releaseDate | trackCensoredName | trackCount | trackExplicitness | trackId | trackName | trackNumber | trackPrice | trackTimeMillis |
 |----------|------------|------------------------|--------------|----------------|-----------------|-----------------------|---------|----------|-----------|------------|--------------|------|------------|------------------|-------------|-------------------|------------|------------------|---------|-----------|-------------|------------|----------------|